 The Rutgers' program in political science is directed primarily toward the Ph.D.
 The Ph.D. is a research and scholarship degree.
 Exceptional applicants are admitted to this program directly upon completion of the B.A.
 Others enter after completion of M.A. work at another institution.
 Students take their qualifying doctoral examinations after the equivalent of two years of full-time study.
 Writing a doctoral dissertation then requires about two additional years.
 The typical total time for the Ph.D. degree is five or six years from the time of first enrollment, with a maximum of seven years.
 Extensions in completion of the dissertation are allowed under exceptional circumstances.

-The Rutgers Graduate Program in political science offers primary concentrations in six substantive areas or fields: American Politics, Comparative Politics, International Relations, Political Theory, Public Law and Women and Politics and two secondary areas of concentration in Research Methodology and in Race, Ethnicity and Politics.
-For the Ph.D., preparation in one of the six primary concentrations for the major field and at least one and , and in most cases two, of the remaining seven areas for minor fields is necessary (first minor and second minor).
+The Rutgers Graduate Program in political science offers primary concentrations in five substantive areas or fields: American Politics, Comparative Politics, International Relations, Public Law and Women and Politics and three secondary areas of concentration in Research Methodology, Race, Ethnicity and Politics, and in Political Theory.
+For the Ph.D., preparation in one of the five primary concentrations for the major field and two of the remaining areas for minor fields is necessary (first minor and second minor).
 You must also demonstrate competence in quantitative analysis.
 A language requirement exists in the fields of comparative politics and political theory.

-- Students will select a major area of study from among the six primary concentrations in political science and complete required course work in that area.
+- Will select a major area of study from among the five primary concentrations in political science and complete required course work in that area.

 - To qualify in the second minor field, a candidate must complete a series of at least three courses with an average of better than B+ (3.5+).
 Individual fields may establish more detailed requirements (see field descriptions below).